-When you really need the space to spread out, the 71-inch by 33-inch worktop of this ApexDesk model has you covered.
-At 225 pounds, this is a substantial piece of furniture whose top is made of durable MDF.
+When you really need the space to spread out, the worktop of this ApexDesk model has you covered.
+This is a substantial piece of furniture with a desktop made of durable MDF.
 Fortunately, adjusting the desk height is a cinch.
-Simply get out the remote control and use it to power-lift the work surface to any height between 29 inches and 48 inches.
-Multiple finish options are available, including Red Apple.
+Simply get out the remote control and use it to power-lift the work surface to any height between 29 inches and 49 inches.

 If you like your existing desk but want the ability to stand up while using it, you’ll appreciate this clever converter.
 It doesn’t attach to your desk; rather, it rests securely on the desk surface, from where you can raise or lower it as desired.
 The flat, no-frills work surface isn’t huge at 32 inches wide by 22 inches deep, but it’s big enough to comfortably hold a laptop or a flatscreen monitor and keyboard.